Celtic Haven’s Top Ten Things to do in Pembrokeshire this autumn and winter!18th October 2010

 4. Join in the Festivities – there’s always something worth joining in with, from the Tenby Blues Festival to firework fiestas.

-- Hardy locals can be found taking the plunge on Boxing Day and New Year’s Day as part of the traditional swim in the chilly waters off the Pembrokeshire coast.
+* Hardy locals can be found taking the plunge on Boxing Day and New Year’s Day as part of the traditional swim in the chilly waters off our beautiful coast.

 5. Surf the waves and tree canopies

 – breezier days stir up the surf and you’ll be spoilt for choice of world-class surf beaches including Freshwater West, Marloes and Newgale.

 For surf adventures of another kind, head to Heatherton World of Activities near Tenby.
 The activities in question range from coarse fishing to go karting but the main event is the new Treetops Adventure Trail.
 Swing from the trees 40 feet above the ground and then zip your way back down to earth.

 6. Become an Action Jackson – Climbing, diving, horse riding, kayaking, kite surfing, sailing, windsurfing, golfing, cycling, fishing – you name it, it’s on offer!
 And enjoying the great outdoors isn’t something that stops when the summer ends.

 The calm, sheltered waters of Milford Haven are perfect for kayaking, sailing and windsurfing.
 The Prince’s Trust Adventure Centre is the ideal activity base offering everything from canoeing to mountaineering.